tfirman/AddBook/README.md

 ## Description

 _This is a C# Application that operates a local website that takes input from the user to create an address book.
-The user is asked for a name, a phone number, and an address for each entry.
+The user is asked for a name, a phone number, a street address, a city, a state, and a Zip code for each entry.
+The user is presented with a list of links of each of the Contact names.
 The user can delete the entire list.
-The user can also click on an individual entry to see detailed information and is there presented with the option to delete an individual entry._
+The user can also click on an individual entry to see detailed information and is there presented with the option to delete that individual entry._

-## Specifications

-* Program outputs

 ## Setup/Installation Requirements

-_This software is a C# web server, and would need to have a "dotnet restore" to the root directory followed by execution using dotnet run._
+_This software is a C# web server, and would need the obj and bin directories restored (dotnet restore) and built._

 ## Known Bugs

-Though the server does successfully delete individual entries when the delete this entry button is pressed on the detail screen, there is an error in rendering the page thereafter.
-The functionality of the deletion does work, as can be seen if the user manually goes back to the root page.
-As this was an optional feature anyhow it has been left in to demonstrate the partial functionality.
+None Known

 ## Technologies Used